Louise Emerson Ronnebeck

-Louise Emerson Ronnebeck (25 August 1901 – 17 February 1980) was an American painter now best known for her work as a muralist.
-She submitted entries to 16 competitions for the Works Progress Administration (WPA), winning and completing two WPA commissions.
-Although her body of work included a significant number of both commissioned frescoes as well as easel paintings, few are known to have survived.
+Louise Emerson Ronnebeck (August 25, 1901 – February 17, 1980) was an American painter now best known for her work as a muralist.
+She won and completed two commissions for the Section of Painting and Sculpture.
+Her body of work included a significant number of commissioned frescoes as well as easel paintings, few of which are known to have survived.

 Born in Philadelphia, Pennsylvania, Emerson grew up in New York.
 She married artist Arnold Ronnebeck (1885–1947) in 1926 and they settled in Denver, Colorado.
-In Denver and later in Bermuda she built up a successful career as an artist and teacher.
-Through her work in the 1930s and 1940s, she documented western American history and social issues.
+In Denver and later in Bermuda she worked as an artist and teacher.
+Her work in the 1930s and 1940s documented western American history and social issues.

 Early life

 Mary Louise Harrington Emerson was born in 1901 in Philadelphia.
 Louise was the third daughter of Mary Crawford Suplee and Harrington Emerson (1853–1931).
 Her father was an efficiency engineer who established the Emerson Institute in New York City in 1900.
-Louise Emerson's great grandfather, Samuel D. Ingham (on her mother's side), was Secretary of the Treasury under Andrew Jackson, the U.S.'s seventh President (1829–1837).
+Louise Emerson's great-grandfather, Samuel D. Ingham (on her mother's side), was Secretary of the Treasury under Andrew Jackson, the U.S.'s seventh President (1829–1837).
+Contrary to frequent publication, Louise Emerson was not the great grand-niece of Ralph Waldo Emerson.

 In 1922 Louise Emerson graduated from Barnard College.
 She went on to study at the Art Students League of New York for three years.
 One of her teachers at the League was Kenneth Hayes Miller (1876–1952).
 Miller formed the Fourteenth Street Group in New York and influenced American scene painting and the American social realist art movement.
 His students included Reginald Marsh, Edward Laning, and Isabel Bishop.
 Louise Emerson was particularly influenced by Miller's representational style and use of tempera.

 In 1923 and 1924, Louise Emerson spent her summers at the Ecoles d'Art Américaines at Fontainebleau, France, studying fresco painting with Paul-Albert Baudouin.